MaaninderSinghMatharu/MaaninderSinghMatharu/Audit sheet.md

     - $b$ = breadth of the beam or breadth of the web of flanged beam, and
     - $f_{y}$ = characteristic strength of the stirrup reinforcement in N/mm² which shall not be taken greater than 415 N/mm².
     - Where the maximum shear stress calculated is less than half the permissible value and in members of minor structural importance such as lintels, this provision need not be complied with.

-- **26.5.1.7 Distribution of Torsion Reinforcement**
-  - : When a member is designed for torsion (see 41 or B-6) torsion reinforcement shall be provided as below:
-    - a) The transverse reinforcement for torsion shall be rectangular closed stirrups placed perpendicular to the axis of the member.
-The spacing of the stirrups shall not exceed the least of $x_{i}, \frac{x_{i} + y_{i}}{4}$ and 300 mm, where $x_{i}$ and $y_{i}$ are respectively the short and long dimensions of the stirrup.
-    - b) Longitudinal reinforcement shall be placed as close as is practicable to the corners of the cross-section and in all cases, there shall be at least one longitudinal bar in each corner of the ties.
-When the cross-sectional dimension of the member exceeds 450 mm, additional longitudinal bars shall be provided to satisfy the requirements of minimum reinforcement and spacing given in 26.5.1.3.

-- **26.5.1.8 Reinforcement in Flanges of T-and L-beams**
-  - : Reinforcement in flanges of T-and L-beams shall satisfy the requirements in 23.1.1(b).
-Where flanges are in tension, a part of the main tension reinforcement shall be distributed over the effective flange width or a width equal to one-tenth of the span, whichever is smaller.
-If the effective flange width exceeds one-tenth of the span, nominal longitudinal reinforcement shall be provided in the outer portions of the flange.

 ---